-I find that the best way to run water lines in residential plumbing is to run with 3/4″ as close to where you have a bathroom group or other fixture that requires water lines (a fridge line, washing machine, or kitchen sink).
-Then put a header up and reduce the 3/4″ water line and to run 1/2″ water line to each individual fixture.
-The goal here is to keep the 1/2″ lines as short and straight as possible, which cuts down on wasted water.
+Then, put up a header and reduce the 3/4-inch water line to 1/2-inch for each individual fixture.
+The goal?
+Keep those 1/2-inch lines as short and straight as possible for your plumbing rough-in.
+This cuts down on wasted water.
 It is imperative that you do not accidentally kink any of the waterlines.
-However, with PEX A, you can simply use a heat gun or a torch to take a kink out.
+However, with PEX A, you can simply use a heat gun or a torch to take out a kink.

-One feature you can run to the furthest header away from the hot water tank in the house is a recirculation line.
-This hooks up to a pump installed on the hot water tank.
-It keeps the hot water circulating through the house so that instant hot water may be enjoyed when you open the tap.
-With the new heating code up here in Canada, the entire hot line must now be insulated throughout the house, so this is not an overly popular addition in new builds anymore.
+You can run a recirculation line to the furthest header away from the hot water tank.
+This connects to a pump installed on the hot water tank.
+It keeps the hot water circulating through the house.
+This lets you enjoy near-instant hot water when you open the tap.
+With new heating codes in Canada, the entire hot line requires insulation throughout the house.
+Because of this, recirculation lines dropped in popularity in new home builds.

-While your apprentice is working on the lines (or after you complete them), go outside to drill in the hose bibs and drill out the holes for the sump pump, the hot water tank, and any other piece of equipment that may require venting outside in the side wall of the house as laid out on the blueprint.
-Now, living up in Northern Canada, we must ensure that we use frost-free hose bibs and install them so they slope upwards.
-This is to ensure that the line doesn’t freeze up during the winter months.
+While your apprentice is working on the plumbing rough-in lines (or after you complete them), go outside to drill in the hose bibs.
+You also need to drill out the holes for the sump pump, hot water tank, and any other piece of equipment requiring external venting (as laid out on the blueprints).
+In Northern Canada, we must use frost-free hose bibs and install them so they slope upwards.
+This ensures the line doesn’t freeze during the winter months.

 If you had an apprentice to run the water lines, now is the time to inspect them.

-It’s important to note that the easiest and neatest way to drop these stacks if they are relatively close to one another is to tie them in together if local codes allow for it.
-To do this, we run to a structural beam, drop onto the top of it and run the tie in horizontally at minimum grade while tying in anything that you run across along the way, such as another stack or a kitchen sink.
-When you use this method, you must make your horizontal connections by using a wye fitting with a 45° or fitting 45° elbow.
+Regarding those 3-inch vent stacks—the easiest and neatest way to drop these stacks is to tie them in together if local codes allow it.
+To do this, run to a structural beam.
+Next, drop onto the top of it and run the tie in horizontally at minimum grade.
+Tie in anything you run across along the way, such as another stack or a kitchen sink.
+When using this method, make your horizontal connections using a wye fitting with a 45° or fitting 45° elbow.

-Pro Tip: I also usually put a 3″ fitting clean out at the furthest wye fitting on the horizontal branch.
+Pro Tip: For my plumbing rough-ins, I also usually put a 3-inch fitting clean-out at the furthest wye fitting on the horizontal branch.
 It’s not required by code, but it is good plumbing practice.
-If something clogs the horizontal piping system, rather than feeding your drain-cleaning tool from one of the above floors, all you have to do is carefully unscrew the cleanout and run your snake into the system a few feet.
+It helps if something clogs the horizontal piping system.
+Rather than feeding your drain-cleaning tool from one of the above floors, all you have to do is carefully unscrew the cleanout and run your snake a few feet.

-The tie in type you use for kitchen sinks will depend on the sink placement.
-If the sink is going in an island that you can completely walk around, then you can simply angle the drain up with a 45° fitting and stud it through the floor roughly eight inches.
-The reason you don’t have to do anything else here is that you’ll use an air admittance valve (aka cheater vent).
+The tie-in type you use for kitchen sinks depends on the sink placement.
+Does the sink live in an island that you can completely walk around?
+If so, then you can simply angle the drain up with a 45° fitting and stud it through the floor roughly eight inches.
+You don’t have to do anything else here since you’ll use an air admittance valve (aka cheater vent).

-If the sink is installed in an island that is attached to a wall, an island vent must be used (yes, I know how much we love plumbing in these puppies but they are a necessary evil).
+If the sink is installed in an island attached to a wall, an island vent must be used.
+Yes, I know how much we love plumbing in these puppies but they are a necessary evil!

-Finally, if the sink is to be installed on an outside wall (where freezing of pipes is possible), the sink will be roughed in a flat vent.
+Finally, if installing the sink on an outside wall (where pipes might freeze), rough-in the sink with a flat vent.
 But what’s a flat vent?

 A flat vent is a horizontal portion of a dry vent connecting a soil or waste pipe.
-Essentially a flat vent is used primarily on outside walls where there is a worry of freezing drainage.
-The vent runs into the cabinet, connected to the drainage pipe and run down through the floor.
+Essentially flat vents primarily live on outside walls where there is a worry of freezing drainage.
+The vent runs into the cabinet, connected to the drainage pipe, and runs down through the floor.

 Tying Up Loose Ends

-Tie-ins also involve running the water lines in the basement.
-Do this and you’re almost home free!
-Just run your 3/4″ PEX to the mechanical room, adding headers along the way for any main floor or basement fixtures that have been roughed in and terminate the hot and cold lines around where the hot water tank is going.
+During a plumbing rough-in, tie-ins also involve running the water lines in the basement.
+Do this, and you’re almost home-free!
+Just run your 3/4″ PEX to the mechanical room, adding headers along the way.
+This takes care of any main floor or basement fixtures you have roughed in.
+Finally, terminate the hot and cold lines around where the hot water tank is going.

 Not So Fast, My Friend

-So the house has now been roughed into the basement, you take a look around to admire your work and ensure that everything has been tied in properly according to code.
+Once you rough-in the house to the basement, take a look around and admire your work.
+Ensure you’ve tied everything in properly according to code.
 Head upstairs with your apprentice and start plugging and connecting water lines where appropriate.
-You’ll also apply protection plates wherever drainage runs through a stud or through the bottom of a wall.
+Apply protection plates wherever drainage runs through a stud or through the bottom of a wall.
 These protection plates ensure that the drywallers can’t accidentally drive a screw into your drainage.

-Now that you’re done inside the house, it’s time for groundworks.
+After completing the inside the house, start the groundworks.
 It’s tempting to let your apprentice tackle digging out the sewer line.
 If you want to get home in time for kickoff, you’ll want to help him.
-Once you hit the bottom of the sewer (the main building sewer to be exact), you need to look to see how much space you need for grade vs. how deep your sewer is coming into the house.
+Once you hit the bottom of the main building sewer, look to see how much space you need for grade.
+Compare this to how deep your sewer sits coming into the house.

 The next step here in Alberta is to install a device called a normally open backwater valve.
 What it does is protect the house should the sewers back up for any reason.
 If this happens, a flap comes up and seals the house off from any potential dangers.

-Backwater valves typically come in two styles – normally open and normally closed.
-The normally closed backwater valves can be used on branch drains that require protection for the fixture it is serving (i.e.: a basement laundry that needs to be tied in before the main backwater valve is installed).
-The reason we normally use an open backwater valve is that houses are used to vent the city plumbing system and need a constant flow of fresh air to keep things working properly.
+Backwater valves typically come in two styles: normally open and normally closed.
+You can use normally closed backwater valves on branch drains that require protection for the fixture it serves.
+An example includes a basement laundry that needs to be tied in before installing the main backwater valve.
+The reason we normally use an open backwater valve is that houses are used to vent the city plumbing system.
+They need a constant flow of fresh air to keep things working properly.

 Once the groundwork is complete, the last step is to run your water service to where the prints call for it and install your water shut off.
 Then you can water test the house to ensure there are no leaks before drywall starts going up.